gonzalofranetovic/theme-academic-cv/content/project/prin_healing/index.md

 ---
-title: "Smoke in the Network: Stratification, Social Exposure, and Smoking Behaviour in a Local Community"
+title: "Smoke in the network: Stratification, social exposure, and smoking behaviour in a local community"

 authors:
 - admin